obeliksgall/AfterFORMAT/README.md

 # TO DO

-Checking if the package is installed by Winget and skip if yes
+[In tests] Checking if the package is installed by Winget and skip if yes

 # AfterFORMAT
 Script written in Powershell with GUI for faster installation of programs after Windows installation.